cgpalmer/ms4/README.md

 7. As a user, I want to be able to search for different products.
 8. As a user, I want to be able to easily see contact information.
 9. As a user, I want to be able to see a summary of my order before I place it.
+10. As a user, I want to be able to see full size photographs and the quality of them before purchase.

 #### Retail assistant